antzGames/Godot-A-Star-Pathfinding-for-Gridmaps/README.md

 The video tutorial can be viewed on YouTube here: https://youtu.be/t4-R5tmFakw

-Note: This solution is great for 3D Dungeon Crawler games where you need to move in discrete  amounts in a grid pattern.
+This solution is great for 3D Dungeon Crawler games where you need to do pathfinding in discrete amounts in a grid pattern.

 ## GridMap location to world space and vice versa